THE PIGEON PROPHETS: What Urban Bird Care Reveals About Tomorrow's Social Architecture

 Pigeons have achieved perfect polarisation of human sentiment.
 Flying rats and symbols of peace.
 Exhausting.

-Well-dressed professionals interrupt their important days to shout at volunteers.
+Well-dressed professionals interrupt their important days to shout at us volunteers.
 These are people with standing orders at John Lewis.
 They have opinions about thread counts.
 Yet they're screaming at someone holding birdseed.

 Police threaten fines.
 Crime defeated.
 Only pigeon-feeding remains.